kanaka/mal/process/guide.md

 * The return value from the `fn*` special form will now become an object/structure with attributes that allow the default invoke case of `EVAL` to do TCO on mal functions.
 Those attributes are:
-  * `fn`: the original function value return in step 4
+  * `fn`: the original function value return in step 4 (this is actually deferrable until step 9 when it is needed for the `map` and `apply` core functions).
   * `ast`: the second `ast` argument (third list element) representing the body of the function.
   * `params`: the first `ast` argument (second list element)